Il Sogno (song)

 "Il Sogno" (stylized as "IL SOGNO"; Italian for "The Dream") is a song by Indonesian singer Isyana Sarasvati.
 It was released under her own record label Redrose Records as a single on 6 March 2021.
 Written by Isyana herself, the song describes her dreams and her attempt to understand them.
-The recording was produced by Kenan Loui and combines progressive rock and classical music elements just like Isyana's songs since her third album Lexicon (2019).
+The recording was produced by Kenan Loui and combines progressive rock and classical music elements just like Sarasvati's songs since her third album Lexicon (2019).

 Writing and lyrics

-"Il Sogno" was written by Isyana Sarasvati and the song describes her dreams and her attempts to understand them.
+"Il Sogno" was written by Sarasvati and the song describes her dreams and her attempts to understand them.
 Isyana said that she is interested in dreams, so she wanted to write a song about her experiences and questions on her dreams.

 The title of "Il Sogno" is Italian for "dream" while its lyrics is mostly written in English, with several parts that are in Italian.
 Isyana said that she included Italian elements in this song because she remembered how she used to sing opera during her college days.